GLYCAM-Web/GEMS/README.md

 ## Testing the Installation

-Make sure you are still in the *`gems`* directory, and run the following command to test the installation:

-Please note that there are tests within the `tests/` directory but many will fail because they require you to have a stack running that can handle DNS because we submit a JSON request with one of the tests (specifically test 008).
-These tests are expected to fail if you are only running GEMS.
+Most current tests are website-centered and will require you to have certain containers running and that those containers have access to an HPC cluster on the back-end for running simulations.
+Here is a test that should work on most systems, regardless of environment.

 Make sure you are still in the *`gems`* directory, and run the following command, which is all on one line:
 python3 bin/AmberMDPrep.py tests/inputs/016.AmberMDPrep.4mbzEdit.pdb